ymadoff/ryba/hdp/hdfs_nn.coffee.md

 ---
 title: HDP HDFS NameNode
+module: phyla/hdp/hdfs_nn
-layout: page
+layout: module
 ---

-# HDP HDFS NameNode
+# HDFS NameNode

 NameNode’s primary responsibility is storing the HDFS namespace.
 This means things like the directory tree, file permissions, and the mapping of files to block